arcturo/library/coffeescript/chapters/04_idioms.md

     string == string # true
     string is string # true

-One extremely nice addition to CoffeeScript is the 'or equals', which is a pattern Rubyists many recognize as `||=`:
+One extremely nice addition to CoffeeScript is the 'or equals', which is a pattern Rubyists may recognize as `||=`:

 <span class="csscript"></span>

     hash or= {}

 If hash evaluates to `false`, then it's set to an empty object.
-It's important to note here that, unlike CoffeeScript's existential operator, this expression also recognizes `0`, `""` and `[]` as false.
-If that isn't your intention, you'll need to use the existential operator which only gets activated if `hash` is `undefined` or `null`:
+It's important to note here that this expression also recognizes `0`, `""` and `[]` as false.
+If that isn't your intention, you'll need to use CoffeeScript's existential operator which only gets activated if `hash` is `undefined` or `null`:

 <span class="csscript"></span>